 Counterfactuals in Ancient Greek - PhD project

-My PhD project (November 2019 to 2023) was funded by a research grant from the Scientific Research Foundation of Flanders (FWO 1122620N).
-In the project, I analysed counterfactual constructions in Ancient Greek.
+constructions in Ancient Greek.
 By studying these counterfactuals, I contributed to existing pragmatic, historical linguistic and typological work on counterfactual constructions.
-To that end, I synthesized three methodologies: pragmatics (how were the counterfactual constructions used in Ancient Greek?), historical linguistics (how do counterfactual constructions develop in Ancient Greek?) and linguistic typology (how do counterfactual marking strategies in Ancient Greek relate to those found cross-linguistically?).
+To that end, I synthesized three methodologies to answer three questions: pragmatics (how were the counterfactual constructions used in Ancient Greek?), historical linguistics (how do counterfactual constructions develop in Ancient Greek?) and linguistic typology (how do counterfactual marking strategies in Ancient Greek relate to those found cross-linguistically?).
 See my publications for the papers which have thus far come out and for my current work on counterfactuals in later stages of the Greek language.